-Earnings distributions for 2020 and 2019 that decided by the general meeting of shareholders were not different from the resolution of board meeting.
+Earnings distributions for 2021 and 2020 that decided by the general meeting of shareholders were not different from the resolution of board meeting.
 Related information would be available at the Market Observation Post System website.

-(n) Earnings per share
+(m) Earnings per share

 (i) Basic earnings per share